rishi-raj-jain/article-recommendation-system/README.md

 ### Database

 - [Upstash](https://upstash.com) - Serverless database platform.
-We're using both Upstash Vector for storing vector embeddings and metadata.
+We're using Upstash Vector as a vector store for embeddings and metadata.

 ### Artificial Intelligence